 “key” from “kleis” (Strong’s #2807) kleiv kleis klice, from 2808; TDNT – 3:744,439; n f.
 KJV – key 6; 6.
 1) a key, 1a) since the keeper of the keys has the power to open and to shut, 1b) metaph. in the NT to denote power and authority of various kinds

 note the similarity of that feature with the church in Pergamos that “holdest fast my name, and hast not denied my faith.”
-Rev.2:12, 13
+Revelation 2:12, 13

-A Word to the Little Flock page 12
+A Word to the Little Flock by E.G. White, page 12

-The Great Controversy page 560 (italics supplied, the brackets are NOT supplied)
+The Great Controversy by E.G. White, page 560 (italics supplied, the brackets are NOT supplied)

-thought based on comment in SDA Bible Commentary, Vol.6, page 946 ( under “Pillars.”)
+thought based on comment in Seventh-day Adventist Bible Commentary, Vol. 6, page 946 (under “Pillars.”)